Grand New England Cruise

 Visit Fort Adams, the well-known fort used to protect the harbor, and puts us just a short ride away from Newport’s bustling riverfront.
 View the “Officer’s Quarters” and ascend to the scenic overlook for a breathtaking view of Newport Harbor.
 Learn about past and future plans for the restoration of the Fort and enter the restored casemates to visit the latest historical exhibit.
 The listening tunnels beneath the walls of the Fort are a marvel of architecture and engineering and represent 180 years of American military history and culture.

-A portrayal of the social and financial prominence of the Vanderbilt family at the turn of the century, the architecture of this seventy-room Italian Renaissance-style palazzo is remarkable.
+Visit The Breakers, an iconic 70-room mansion that reflects the Vanderbilt family’s social and financial prominence at the turn of the century, with remarkable architecture inspired by an Italian Renaissance-style palazzo.
 Take a leisurely audio tour of the home and learn about the Vanderbilt family and the inspiration for their building this impressive summer “cottage.”
 At the conclusion of the tour, you will have time to explore the bustling Newport waterfront at your leisure.

 Enjoy a complimentary shuttle into the center of town to enjoy stops in Newport at your leisure.
 Stops include: